 Odorous House Ants

-While not the only ant that has an odor when it is squished, an odorous house ant has a distinct odor that some describe as rotten coconuts.
+While not the only ant that has an odor when it is squished, an odorous house ant in Tennessee has a distinct odor that some describe as rotten coconuts.
 Since this is an ant that likes to come inside, this odor can become a problem.
 Beside squishing one of these ants, you can tell them apart visually.
 They are dark brown to black with a beehive-shaped abdomen and 1 flat, hidden node between its thorax and abdomen.
 Workers grow to be around 3 millimeters.

 This species of ant is widely considered one of the most difficult ant pests to exterminate, and since they are linked to the spread of salmonella and other harmful diseases, it is important to properly identify these ants.
 Workers of this species are only around 1.5 millimeters long, making this one of the smallest ants you'll find in your home.
 They have a yellow to orange coloring with an abdomen that is capped with a darker brown.
 Pharaoh ants are another ant that has 2 nodes.

-These ants are the largest ants you're going to find in your Tennessee home.
+Carpenter ants are the largest ants you're going to find in your Tennessee home.
 Carpenter ant workers can be as much as 13 millimeters.
 That is pretty big.
 So, you should mistake them for little black ants.
 The carpenter ants we see most are black with a single, pointed node between their thorax and abdomen.
 While they have carpenter in their name, these ants aren't looking to do some home improvements.
 They are destructive pests that tunnel galleries in wood.